-SUMMARY: The United States Sentencing Commission is considering promulgating certain amendments to the sentencing guidelines, policy statements, and commentary.
+SUMMARY: Pursuant to section 994(a), (o), and (p) of title 28, United States Code, the United guidelines, policy statements, and commentary.
 This notice sets forth the proposed amendments and, for each proposed amendment, a synopsis of the issues addressed by that amendment.
-This notice also sets forth a number of issues for comment, some of which are set forth together with the proposed amendments, and one of which (regarding retroactive application of proposed amendments) is set forth in the Supplementary Information portion of this notice.
+This notice also sets forth several issues for comment, some of which are set forth together with the proposed amendments, and one of which (regarding retroactive application of proposed amendments) is set forth in the Supplementary Information section of this notice.

-DATES: (1) Written Public Comment.-Written public comment regarding the proposed amendments and issues for comment set forth in this notice, including public comment regarding retroactive application of any of the proposed amendments, should be received by the Commission not later than February 20, 2017.
-Written reply comments, which may only respond to issues raised in the original comment period, should be received by the Commission on March 10, 2017.
+States Sentencing Commission is considering promulgating amendments to the sentencing amendments and issues for comment set forth in this notice, including public comment regarding retroactive application of any of the proposed amendments, should be received by the Commission not later than October 10, 2017.
+Written reply comments, which may only respond to issues raised in the original comment period, should be received by the Commission not later than November 6, 2017.
 Public comment regarding a proposed amendment received after the close of the comment period, and reply comment received on issues not raised in the original comment period, may not be considered.